Protect Our Fish!

-Protect our Fish!
 Help Prevent the Spread of VHS

+Viral Hemorrhagic Septicemia (VHS) is an infectious fish disease that is in the Thames River.
 VHS can spread through the water, on infected fish, or with their body fluids.
 VHS may be spread from one water body to the next by any method that involves the movement of fish, water, vessels or equipment that has had contact with the virus.
 VHS disease outbreaks may happen at any time, but are most likely during the spring as temperatures fluctuate and fish are reproducing.

 VHS is in Lakes Ontario, Erie, St. Clair, and Huron (including Georgian Bay), Lake Simcoe, and tributaries of these lakes up to the first impassable barrier.